 This chapter describes the existing transportation network within the Plan Area as well as the planned and recommended improvements.
-Significant planning efforts already been completed by the City and the Fresno Council of Governments (FCOG) to address multiple infrastructure needs for the circulation of people and goods into, around, and out of the Plan Area.
+Significant planning efforts have already been completed by the City and the Fresno Council of Governments (FCOG) to address multiple infrastructure needs for the circulation of people and goods into, around, and out of the Plan Area.
 This chapter acknowledges that work by including relevant portions that apply to the Plan Area from completed plans.
-These include the Fresno General Plan and the Fresno Active Transportation Plan (ATP), and FCOG's Reverse Triangle Transportation Area Plan (RTTAP) and Regional Transportation Plan (RTP).
-Once completed, the Proposed Truck Routes Map in the South Central Fresno AB617 Community Truck Reroute Study will replace the 2005 City of Fresno Designated Truck Routes Map shown in Figure 6-8 and the Study will incorporate into this Plan by reference.
+These include the Fresno General Plan, Fresno Active Transportation Plan (ATP), and FCOG's Reverse Triangle Transportation Area Plan (RTTAP) and Regional Transportation Plan (RTP).
+The South Central Fresno AB617 Community Truck Reroute Study has been completed.
+When the official list of designated truck routes under the provisions of Section 14-1303 of the Fresno Municipal Code are amended then Figure 6-8 will be updated to reflect those changes.